 The Officers of the APA constitute the APA Executive Committee, which shall have responsibility for organizing and coordinating the business of the Association and, as appropriate, for representing the interests of the Association to the TRU Executive, the Board, and the public.

 The President shall chair meetings of the general membership and the Executive Committee.

+The President and Past President will be responsible for developing and administering policies and procedures to ensure that the interests of individual APA members are fairly represented in matters requiring conflict resolution.

-The Vice President shall serve as President in the President’s absence.
+The Vice President shall be responsible for membership administration and shall serve as President in the President’s absence.

-The Secretary - Treasurer shall be responsible for the financial records, minutes of General and Executive Committee meetings, and correspondence of the Association.
+The Secretary – shall be responsible for booking meeting rooms, creating and posting on the shared drive, minutes of General and Executive Committee meetings, and correspondence of the Association.

+Treasurer shall be responsible for the financial records and reports..

 The Regional Representative shall have particular responsibility for identifying and representing the interests of APA members whose primary place of work is outside Kamloops.